DoTheEvo/veeam-prometheus-grafana/README.md

 #GF_DATE_FORMATS_INTERVAL_DAY = dddd
 ```

-In the `.env` above, there are two settings for grafana commented out.
+In the `.env` above, there are two date settings for grafana commented out.
-Uncomment if prefering seeing days of the week on the X axis instead of exact date.
+Uncomment to show name of days in the week on the X axis instead of exact date.

 **All containers must be on the same network**.</br>
 Which is named in the `.env` file.</br>